meshcloud/meshcloud-docs/docs/meshcloud.budget-alerts.md

 Budget alerts do not have to be configured.
 They will automatically be sent out if the conditions are right.
 A budget alert will be sent to a user if the following conditions are met:

-- The user is a Customer Admin or Customer Owner in a meshCustomer.
+- The user is a Customer Admin or Customer Owner in a meshWorkspace.
-- The meshCustomer has a payment method with a configured limit.
+- The meshWorkspace has a payment method with a configured limit.
 The cloud consumption should be 80% or more on this payment method limit, e.g. €400 costs out of a €500 limit.

 The budget alert will be sent via e-mail on Monday morning each week.
 To prevent spam, the user will receive all relevant budget alerts in a single e-mail, and not as one separate e-mail per budget alert.